lyneca/info1903/index.md

 | `period` | `integer` | Period measured |
 | `quality` | `character(1)` | Quality of data |

+#### Entering into database

+After creating the tables, I needed to copy the data from the `.csv` files.
+I tried the usual `COPY [table name] FROM csv WITH CSV HEADER;` command, but it complained about file permissions.
+After some reading of Postgres documentation

 #### Issues
 ##### Date Formatting
 Looking at the above schema, you might notice: the `month` field of the rainfall table is